-Fortunately, we've done some of the research for you to compile a list of our top picks, based on price, reviews, and any features that make these top headsets stand out from the crowd.
+Fortunately, we've done some of the research for you to compile a list of the best gaming headsets around based on price, reviews, and any features that make these top headsets stand out from the crowd.

 Best headset for racing